-$$\sigma^{}(\theta, \mathbf{p}) = \begin{cases} 1 & \text{if } V^{}(\theta, \mathbf{p}) > p{l} \\ 0 & \text{otherwise} \end{cases}$$ which is also independent of a.
-Associated with first-best will be a price vector \mathbf{p}^ which clears the labour market given the occupational choice, capital allocation and labour demand decisions.
-The wage rate will be endogenous and set to clear the labour market.
+$$\sigma^{}\left(heta, \mathbf{p} ight) = \left\{egin{array}{cc} 1 & ext{if } V^{}\left(heta, \mathbf{p} ight) > p{h} \ 0 & ext{otherwise} \end{array} ight.$$ which is also independent of a.
+Associated with first-best will be a price vector \mathbf{p}^ which clears the labor market given the occupational choice, capital allocation and labor demand decisions.
+The wage rate will be endogenous and set to clear the labor market.

-3 From Theory to Data
+4 From Theory to Data

-The model allows us to think about two main things.
+We use the model to produce a range of calibrated counter-factuals to explore the models predictions quantitatively.
+The framework allows us to think about two main things.
 First, we can think about the effect of credit market frictions on optimal credit contracts.
 We can explore the effect of two specific frictions as represented by φ and τ .
-Second, we can look at impact of changing market access as represented by χ .
+Second, we can look at impact of changing market access as represented by $z(a, \theta)$.

-Changing market frictions affects labour demand for a given wage in (9) through three channels.
-First, it increases access to capital and this increases labour demand since capital and labour are complements.
+Changing market frictions affects labor demand for a given wage in (9) through three channels.
+First, it increases access to capital and this increases labor demand since capital and labor are complements.
 Second, it reduces the default probability by increasing effort.
 Third, it lowers the threshold productivity and wealth levels at which agents choose to become entrepreneurs.
-Increasing χ has a direct effect on labor demand since some entrepreneurs now get access to more capital.
+Increasing $z(a, \theta)$ has a direct effect on labor demand since some entrepreneurs now get access to more capital.

-General equilibrium effects are largely driven by shifts in labour demand and occupation choice which affect the wage which, in turn, feeds back on to the participation constraint of entrepreneurs and hence to the terms of credit contracts.
+General equilibrium effects are largely driven by shifts in labor demand and occupation choice which affect the wage which, in turn, feeds back on to the participation constraint of entrepreneurs and hence to the terms of credit contracts.
 Wages also affect the amount of managerial labour applied by changing profitability and the amount of capital used.